mvodanovic/wordpress-project/README.md

 ## Certificate renewal using Lets Encrypt

 * Renewals cen simply be done by running `certbot renew` with the certificates generated with webroot renewal.
-* Script `bin/certbot_post_hook.sh` should be run after each successful renewal.
+* Script `bin/certbot_post_hook.sh` is configured to run automatically after each successful renewal.
-* Running this script can be automated by setting it in `/etc/letsencrypt/renewal/XXX.conf`:
-  `renew_hook = /path/to/bin/certbot_post_hook.sh`

 ## Backup

 * Run ``bin/backup.sh` to back up both the DB and all files which aren't WordPress itself
-* Directories which are backed up: plugins, themes, uploads
+* Files & directories which are backed up: .env, plugins, themes, uploads
+* The database is dumped & backed up in a separate file.

 ## WordPress update